How Global Calibration Strengthens Multiaccuracy: Hardcore Measures with Optimal Density

 By Theorem~7.7 in \cite{lossOI}, the total number of calls to the learner during the execution of the $\mathsf{calMA}$ algorithm is bounded by $O(1/(\epsilon \delta)^2)$, which yields the claimed $q$ parameter.
-As for the total number of gates in the circuit, each iteration of the multiaccuracy step in the $\mathsf{calMA}$ algorithm requires a scalar multiplication, a finite-precision addition, and a projection onto the interval $[0,1]$.
+We remark that in their algorithm, the recalibration step does not call the weak agnostic learner, which is why the calibration error $\tau/4$ is not part of the $q$ parameter.
+As for the total number of gates in the circuit (i.e., the $t$ parameter), each iteration of the multiaccuracy step in the $\mathsf{calMA}$ algorithm requires a scalar multiplication, a finite-precision addition, and a projection onto the interval $[0,1]$.
 As argued in \cite[Appx.
 A]{casacuberta2024complexity}, this can be handled by $O(\log(1/\epsilon)+\log(1/|\X|)$ gates, where we perform computations up to a fixed precision of $\Theta(\epsilon)$ and $\log(1/|\X|)$ corresponds to the bit-length of the elements in $\X$.
 Lastly, the calibration-based steps in the $\mathsf{calMA}$ algorithm do not require further calls to the learner, but they require computing all of the values of the predictor $p$ (\cite[Lemma 7.4]{lossOI}).
 We discretize $p$ with parameter $\tau$, so that the interval $[0,1]$ is partitioned into $O(1/\tau)$ intervals.
 To compute the $O(1/\tau)$ values of the predictor $p$, we can use a lookup table of size $O(1/\tau)$; such a lookup function can be computed by a circuit of size $O(1/\tau)$ \cite[\S 4]{barak2022introduction}. \end{proof}

 \paragraph{The number of oracle gates in \cite{casacuberta2024complexity} and other optimal hardcore set constructions.} \cite{casacuberta2024complexity} uses the multicalibration algorithm to obtain a stronger and more general version of Impagliazzo's hardcore lemma, IHCL$++$.
 From it, they recover the IHCL theorem with density $2\delta$.
 However, because this recovery is done through the multicalibration algorithm, the $(t, q)$ parameters for the class $\C_{t, q}$, although polynomial in $1/\epsilon, 1/\delta$, are much larger than the ones we have obtained in Theorem~\ref{thm:our-ihcl-2delta}.
 In particular, using the multicalibration algorithm presented in \cite{omni}, we require $q = O(1/(\epsilon^6 \delta^6))$ calls to the weak agnostic learner \cite{lossOI}.
 When we recover the IHCL theorem from IHCL$++$, the parameters further increase to $q = 1/(\epsilon^2 \delta)^6$ oracle gates.\footnote{This is because we can only glue together the pieces in the partition that are large enough and balanced enough; see \cite[\S 3.3]{casacuberta2024complexity} for details.}